argoproj/argo-rollouts/docs/getting-started.md

 ## 3. Promoting a Rollout

-The rollout is now in an paused state.
+The rollout is now in a paused state.
 When a Rollout reaches a `pause` step with no duration, it will remain in a paused state indefinitely until it is resumed/promoted.
 To manually promote a rollout to the next step, run the `promote` command of the plugin: